 How To Get Here

 If you are arriving by car from out of town, the Princess of Wales is only a few blocks north of the Gardiner Expressway (the QEW, to and from Hamilton, Niagara and Buffalo).
 Exit the Gardiner at Spadina and turn right (east) at the second traffic light, on King Street.

 If you are driving into Toronto via Highway 401 (the MacDonald-Cartier Freeway), the Gardiner Expressway is linked to the 401 to the east by the Don Valley Parkway (Highway 404) and to the west by Highway 427.

 Indoor parking is also available at the Hyatt-Regency Toronto, on King Street, one block west of the Princess of Wales.

 The American Express Lounge is in the basement level of the Princess of Wales Theatre and features a separate express line exclusively for American Express Cardmembers.

 The Princess of Wales is a modern building, dating from 1993, and features lobby elevators that service all levels of the theatre.
 Wheelchair and other assisted seating is available in the orchestra, the dress circle and the balcony.
 Elevators also service the lower lounge and the parking garage beneath the theatre.
 Wheelchair ramps to the elevators are located on level P1 & level P4.
-Note that elevators up from the parking garage exit to the street, beside the main entrance, and not into the theatre itself).
+Note that elevators up from the parking garage exit to the street, beside the main entrance, and not into the theatre itself.